mougiakouel/QGIS-Training-Manual/grass/grass_setup.rst

 .. image:: ../_static/grass/014.png

-Set the loaded layer to :guilabel:`roads_33S` and its GRASS version's name to :kbd:`g_roads` to prevent confusion.
+Set the loaded layer to :guilabel:`streets` and its GRASS version's name to :kbd:`g_streets` to prevent confusion.

 .. image:: ../_static/grass/015.png